EvaluationContext/evaluationcontext.github.io/_posts/2025-03-01-vertipaq-analyzer.md

 partitions =        sempy.fabric.list_partitions(dataset=dataset_id, extended=True, workspace=workspace_id)
 ```

 Tables and relationships use sempy to get a list of items, which are enriched with metrics from the DMVs and DAX `INFO`{:.dax} functions.
-Lets look at these in more detaail.
+Lets look at these in more detail.

 ### Tables